35 things you need in your emergency kit

 Without running water, you won’t be able to shower or even take a sponge bath.
 Pack moist towelettes in your go bag so you can practice proper hygiene.

 Even if you aren’t sure if you’ll be able to take a full bath or shower, you should still pack essential toiletries in your emergency kit to keep your body as clean as possible.
-At a bare minimum, make sure you have soap, feminine hygiene products, toothbrushes and toothpaste.
+At a bare minimum, make sure you have toilet paper, soap, feminine hygiene products, toothbrushes, and toothpaste.

 #17.
 Garbage bags

-Here’s where it gets a little gross.
-In the aftermath of a disaster, modern plumbing may not work and you might need to improvise.
-Proper sanitation is important, so ensure you have plenty of garbage bags to dispose of waste.
+In the aftermath of a disaster, modern plumbing may not work and you might need to improvise—and garbage pickup is unlikely.
+Proper sanitation is important: Ensure you have plenty of garbage bags to dispose of waste.

 #18.
 Plastic zip ties

-Plastic zip ties can be useful in many emergency situations, but you’ll need them to cinch garbage bags full of waste closed to prevent contamination.
+Plastic zip ties can be useful in many emergency situations.
+They can be especially handy for cinching garbage bags closed to prevent contamination.

 #19.
 Wrench or pliers